Skip to Content

 We typically book a full week with 5 days of park passes.
 I like to schedule in off-park days so we’re not completely exhausted and needing a vacation from our vacation when we get home.

 Also, know that even with 7 full days, you’re not going to see and do everything.
 Disney World has SOOOOO much now, it’s impossible to do it all in one trip.
+In fact, we became annual passholders this year and after 7 trips we still haven’t “done it all”.

 What should I pack for Disney with kids?

-Comfortable shoes, ponchos, refillable water bottles, cooling towels, portable fans, and plenty of snacks are essentials.
+Comfortable shoes, refillable water bottles, cooling towels, portable fans, and plenty of snacks are essentials.
 Don’t forget autograph books and Sharpies for character signatures!

 How do you avoid long lines at Disney World?